telerik/xaml-docs/controls/radtreeview/how-to/howto-cutomize-radtreelistview.md

 Figure 3: Visible tree lines
 ![Rad Tree View How To Customize Rad Tree List View Visible Tree Lines](images/RadTreeView_HowToCustomizeRadTreeListView_VisibleTreeLines.png)

->tipYou can download a runnable project of the demonstrated example from our online SDK repository [here](https://github.com/telerik/xaml-sdk), after navigating to __TreeView/TreeListViewBringItemIntoView__.
+>tip You can download a runnable project of the demonstrated example from our online SDK repository [here](https://github.com/telerik/xaml-sdk), after navigating to __TreeView/TreeListViewBringItemIntoView__.